pinecone-io/canopy/docs/library.md

 tokenizer.tokenize("Hello world!")
 # output: ['Hello', 'world', '!']
 ```

+Since the `tokenizer` object created here would be the same instance that you have initialized at the beginning of this subsection.

 By default, the global tokenizer is initialized with `OpenAITokenizer` that is based on OpenAI's tiktoken library and aligned with GPT 3 and 4 models tokenization.